piere1234/LanStation/readme.md

 **Server machine (where LanStation runs):**

-- Windows 10 or Windows 11
+- Windows 10 or Windows 11 (otherwise, just run server.js manually - that's the only thing in startserver.cmd)
 - Node.js (LTS recommended)
 - PostgreSQL (version compatible with your OS; examples below use 18.x on Windows)
 - A local network (home router, school network, or similar)